scalacenter/scalafix/docs/rules/OrganizeImports.md

 Known limitations:

-1. The [`removeUnused`](OrganizeImports.md#removeunused) option must be
-    explicitly set to `false` - the rule currently doesn’t remove unused imports as it is currently not supported by the compiler.

-2. Usage of [deprecated package objects](http://dotty.epfl.ch/docs/reference/dropped-features/package-objects.html)
+1. Usage of [deprecated package objects](http://dotty.epfl.ch/docs/reference/dropped-features/package-objects.html)
     may result in incorrect imports.

-3. The
+2. The
     [`groupExplicitlyImportedImplicitsSeparately`](OrganizeImports.md#groupexplicitlyimportedimplicitsseparately)
     option has no effect.